Stevia Plant ~ How to Grow this Sweet Herb

 Dried Leaves

 Use dried leaves for months as long as they are stored in an airtight mason jar.
-However, dried stevia leaves will only have a robust and sweet flavor for a few months.
+However, dried stevia leaves will only their sweet flavor for a few months.
 You can use a food dehydrator to quickly dry stevia leaves.
 If you have a few leaves, you can dry them by putting them between the pages of a book.

 Another drying method is to hang them in a well-ventilated, dark and dry location indoors.